What is a basketball cut?

 Afterwards, 2 receives the ball from 1 and has the opportunity to take the three-point shot.
 Alternatively, 2 could dribble inside the three-point arc for a mid-range shot or possibly drive all the way to the rim for a layup.

-The L cut comprises action in which an offensive player cuts in a certain pattern on the court that is similar to the letter L.
+An L cut comprises action in which an offensive player cuts in a certain pattern on the court that is similar to the letter L.

 Usually, the offensive player will start near a low post area and then cut initially towards the high post or mid-post area before popping outwards toward the wing area to complete the L-shaped cutting pattern.